tkhyn/django-actrack/README.rst

    The name of the accessor for trackers, that can be changed in case it clashes with one of your models' fields.
 Defaults to ``'trackers'``

+DEFAULT_HANDLER
+   The path to the default action handler class (used when a matching action handler is not found).
+Defaults to ``'actrack.ActionHandler'``

 TRACK_UNREAD
    Should unread actions be tracked?
 Defaults to ``True``.